In South Africa, ANC struggle now a deadly scramble for spoils

 But Zuma's back yard, historically the wild and untamed home of the Zulus, has been hit hardest.

-In an episode typical of the violence in the province, an ANC branch chairman, Dumisani Malunga, was killed in August in a hit organised by a rival, Sifiso Khumalo.
+In an episode typical of the violence in the province, an ANC branch chairman, Dumisani Malunga, was killed in August in a hit organized by a rival, Sifiso Khumalo.

 With an ANC leadership race coming up in December, few expect Zuma to crack down for fear of alienating supporters and damaging his chances of re-election as head of the party and, by extension, securing a second term as national president in 2014.